-The design is not very Cuban, but the mauresque tiles combined with the pink coloured walls and the beautiful light in the patio, makes for an amazing shooting set.
-Take a break after for a cocktail, a yummy Cuban espresso and enjoy… the wifi.
+The design is not very Cuban, but the Mauresque tiles combined with the pink coloured walls and the beautiful light in the patio, makes for an amazing shooting set.
+Take a break for a cocktail, a delicious Cuban espresso and enjoy… the wifi.
 You still have to buy an hourly card at the reception, but it’s much more comfortable than sitting on a stair surrounded by a wifi hotspot crowd.

 If you’re looking into dramatic architecture shots, look no further.
-El Capitolio is a huge construction, for me it looks very Antique Rome, but you can never know.
-So many cultures mixed in Cuba and that what makes its beauty.
+El Capitolio is a huge construction, for me it looks very Antique Rome.
+There are so many cultures mixed in Cuba and that what makes its beauty.
 It’s located right in the middle of the Prado, you can’t miss it.
 The dome is under renovation now, but your can still play with angles, or keep it real I like and show the construction work.

 View from the stairs of the Capitolio

 A vintage theater with a giant “AMERICA” inscription.
-No need to say more.
+Say no more!
 The neighbourhood around is very local and not full of tourists if you want to add more lively street shots with a rustic vibe, this should be your area of preference.

 It’s the typically touristic area of old Havana.
-It looks more like Spain than Cuba to be honest, but it’s still an amazing photography set.
+There is a heavy Spanish influence in the architecture, but it’s still an amazing photography set.
 And this architectural and ambiance diversity is a part of Cuba.
-You will often find students in their cute uniforms on an excursion to the catedral or on a lunch break.
+You will often find students in their cute uniforms on an excursion to the cathedral or on a lunch break.
 You can also find European looking cafés for lifestyle shots.